uselagoon/lagoon-cli/docs/config.md

 lagoon config add --lagoon example
 ```

-It is also possible to set an SSH key or public key itendity file to use when adding (or updating) a context.
+It is also possible to set an SSH key or public key identity file to use when adding (or updating) a context.

-The flag `--publickey-identitfyfile /path/to/key.pub` can be used to tell the CLI which public key identity in your SSH agent should be used.
+The flag `--publickey-identityfile /path/to/key.pub` can be used to tell the CLI which public key identity in your SSH agent should be used.

 The flag `--ssh-key /path/to/key` can be used to tell the CLI which SSH private key should be used.